birdandhike.com logo

 Car camping is permitted only in campgrounds.
 There are two campgrounds on the South Rim (Mather and Desert View) and one on the North Rim.
 Mather Campground is located in the South Rim Village area, while Desert View Campground is located at Desert View (about 45 minutes east of the Village area).
 All three campgrounds are modern and provide the typical amenities: running water, flush toilets, and camping fees.
 Showers are available near Mather and North Rim campgrounds.
 There is also a commercial trailer park on the South Rim in the Village area.

 Mather campground is open all year.
 The Desert View and North Rim campgrounds are open when not closed by snow (about May to October).
-Mather and North Rim campgrounds accept reservations during the summer, but Desert View is always first-come, first-served.
+Mather and North Rim campgrounds accept reservations.

 Mather Campground

 Overflow camping is allowed outside the park.
 On the South Rim, there is a commercial campground in Tusayan.
-On both rims, U.S. Forest Service campgrounds are available, and dispersed camping is allowed in the national forest.
+On both rims, U.S. Forest Service campgrounds are available, and dispersed camping is allowed on national forest lands.

 Backcountry camping is highly regulated, and backpackers can only camp in designated backcountry campsites, on designated nights, and for designated lengths of time.
 Backcountry permits are required for overnight camping.